discipl/waardepapieren/documentation/solution-architecture.md

 - REGULATION (EU) No 910/2014 (as far as applicable)

 Note that the core waardepapieren solution itself does not implement or include identification / authentication services for citizens nor any key distribution mechanism which is more dependent on it's integration and the specific platforms being used.
+It also does not evaluate authorisations of people requesting information about others than themselves.
+For now all this is done through a clerk at a window representing the issuer or a authentication service behind an existing website utilizing a proper identification method (like DigID).

 As for NORA and GEMMA, Discipl aims at a new innovative architecture to be integrated in NORA in the Future, aiming at a society that is facilitated with a hybrid distributed linked data landscape that aligns with concepts like attribute based credentials and self sovereign identity.
-And something that is called "Common Ground" is a similair innovation program for GEMMA.
+And a movement that is called "Common Ground" (https://vng.nl/samen-organiseren/common-ground), can be seen a similair innovation program for GEMMA.
 This is why we take the liberty to aim the solution to adhere to the principles of Discipl and common ground over those articulated in NORA and GEMMA and defer the identification and resolution of possible discrepancies within these principles to the ongoing development of discipl, common ground (including NLX).

-As NLX aims at conforming to EIF/EiDAS and by having the waardepapieren solution use this platform for information retrieval and the NLX certificates for signing (and validation) and by having it not include the identification / authentication of actors, this solution quite automaticly adheres to EIF/EiDAS.
+As NLX aims at conforming to EIF/EiDAS and by having the waardepapieren solution use this platform for information retrieval and the NLX certificates for signing (and validation) and by externalizing the identification / authentication and partly even authorisation of actors, this solution quite automatically adheres to EIF/EiDAS.

 As already mentioned, the solution does not store any personal information on ledgers.
 All information retrieved through NLX are only held temporarily in memory to be able to issue the information to the holder of the requested credential, often being the subject of the information.
 Though in practice the holders also can be actors that are allowed to retrieve proofs for subjects other then themselves, for instance notaries, we focus on the case where the holder is the subject itself and defer other types of holders to the integration projects of the waardepapieren solution.
 The reason for this is that Discipl can easily support these alternative authorizations.
 By doing so, as long as the issuer and validating actor complies to GDPR in relation to the information subject, so does this solution.
-The waardepapieren solution helps complying to GDPR by holding information only temporarily and in encrypted state.
+The waardepapieren solution helps complying to GDPR by holding information only temporarily and through other measures.
 The software is open source and is to be independently audited on the topic of security.

 As for the ETSI TS 103 171 standard we see a need for a similar standard based on JSON and possibly one that better aligns with a data landscape that holds public keys in official distributed ledgers in the open apart from signed data shared privately.
 Though it is easy to create a XaDES export of any verifiable proof created from the waardepapieren solution, we do not see a direct need for this however for this project in it's current stage and also defer this topic to ongoing development of Discipl.